URL

-A Uniform Resource Locator (URL), colloquially termed as a web address, is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
+A uniform resource locator (URL), colloquially known as web address, is a reference to a resource on the World Wide Web.
+A URL specifies the location of a resource on a computer network and a mechanism for retrieving it.
 A URL is a specific type of Uniform Resource Identifier (URI), although many people use the two terms interchangeably.
-URLs occur most commonly to reference web pages (HTTP) but are also used for file transfer (FTP), email (mailto), database access (JDBC), and many other applications.
+A URL is most commonly used to reference a web page (HTTP/HTTPS) but is also used for file transfer (FTP), email (mailto), database access (JDBC), and many other applications.